Global Marketing… What is it?

 A solid global marketing strategy focused on expansion is a fantastic way to do both those things.

-One way McDonald’s has expanded into international markets is to bring local foods, flavors, and cuisines to their menus.
+One way McDonald’s expanded into international markets was to bring local foods, flavors, and cuisines to their menus.

 It’s a strategy that has paid dividends for them over the years.

 Apple crowned The King of Global Marketing